Women’s & Gender Studies Minor

 Total Credits | 20 |

-- An ability to think critically and write and speak effectively about feminist and queer issues from a global perspective.
+- An ability to think critically and write and speak effectively about race, gender, and sexuality issues from a global perspective (Western and Non-Western).